-- 1. NDOL's vendor for NEworks provides a full PIRL file to NDOL on a daily basis through secure file transfer, which is then uploaded to the WIPS data validation and reporting clearinghouse during quarterly and annual reporting cycles, as defined by USDOL. - 2.
-The full PIRL file passes through a preliminary data validation and edit check protocol, which scans all individual and programmatic data elements.
-The edit check searches for date range errors and inconsistencies, anomalies, and waterfall errors (i.e., if element a = 1, element b cannot = 2). - 3.
-Once the full PIRL file successfully clears the edit check protocol, the full PIRL reports can be certified by the responsible NDOL Workforce Services Administrator. - 4.
-A similar data validation and edit check process for wage data occurs simultaneously in the WRIS clearinghouse during quarterly and annual reporting cycles, as defined by USDOL.
+- 3. Once the full PIRL file successfully clears the edit check protocol, full PIRL reports are certified by the NDOL Quality Control Unit Performance Program Coordinator. - 4.
+A similar data validation and edit check process for wage data occurs simultaneously in the SWIS clearinghouse during quarterly and annual reporting cycles, as defined by USDOL.
 The data goes through an import/export/validation process within NEworks and is then inserted as aggregate data into the full PIRL file, after which the data is retired from NEworks.

-(ii) Manual data validation
+(ii) Manual data validation: State